oddbird/true/README.md

 There is only one setting:
 `$true-terminal-output`
-toggles output to the terminal on and off.
+toggles output to the terminal on or off.

-- `true` will display a final summary of your test results in the terminal, and show detailed information on failing assertions.
+- `true` will show detailed information on failing assertions.
-  *Required for `true-cli`.*
+  This is the default, and best for using `true-cli`.
 - `false` to turn off all terminal output.
-  *Default.
-Required for node-sass.*